'The best of prophets of the future is the past.'

 About

-Samuel was formally the Project Manager for Lord Kerslake's independent cross-bench commission on UK Military Accommodation initiated at the request of Labour Shadow Defence Secretary, John Healey and supported by King's College London's Policy Institute.
-He was previously selected to be a RUSI Military Sciences "Rising Star" programme mentee.
-Sam has
+Formally, Sam was the Project Manager for Lord Kerslake’s Independent cross-bench Commission in UK Military Accommodation initiated at the request of Labour Defence Secretary, John Healey and supported by King's College London's Policy Institute.
+He has held Research Fellowships with the Foresight Institute, Open Lunar Foundation, Center for Space Governance, and the Arctic Institute, Ecologic Institute and MiH-RCN Arctic Geopolitics programme.

 Get in touch here